Mekhail-Meiring/my-main-events-app/README.md

 # my-main-events-app
-A simple app to check up events
+A simple app to check up events, pre build.